 The CDC has also provided a detailed home care guide for keeping you and your family safe.

-Those who should take extra precautions right now are people over 65, and those who are suffering from preexisting conditions including respiratory diseases such as COPD, emphysema, and asthma, cancer patients, and the immunocompromised.
+Those who should take extra precautions include people over 65, and those who are suffering from preexisting conditions including respiratory diseases such as COPD, cancer patients, and the immunocompromised.

 Cleaning entry and reception areas